The most promising innovations for women and children's health in low and middle income countries

 Types of Support

-Short-term, connections to scaling networks
+Short-term, critical connections to network partners

 Innovation: Vacuum-Induced Uterine Tamponade